-(1.2) $$\begin{cases} (I_n - XX^\top)\nabla f(X) &= 0; & \text{sub-stationarity} \\ X^\top \nabla f(X) &= \nabla f(X)^\top X; & \text{symmetry} \\ X^\top X &= I_p. & \text{feasibility} \end{cases}$$
+(1.2) $$\begin{cases} (I_n - XX^\top)\nabla f(X) = 0, & substationarity, \\ X^\top \nabla f(X) = \nabla f(X)^\top X, & symmetry, \\ X^\top X = I_p, & feasibility. \end{cases}$$

-For convenience, we call the three equalities of (1.2) sub-stationarity3, symmetry and feasibility, respectively.
+For convenience, we call the three equalities of (1.2) substationarity,3 symmetry, and feasibility, respectively.
 Based on the first-order optimality condition, we propose a new algorithmic framework consisting of two main steps.

 The first step is function value reduction.
-Namely, we find a feasible point which reduces the objective function value to a certain amount in proportion to the norm square of projected gradient.
+Namely, we find a feasible point which reduces the objective function value to a certain amount in proportion to the norm square of the projected gradient.
 We then propose two types of algorithms which can achieve such a requirement.
-Gradient reflection (GR) and gradient projection (GP) are the representatives of the first type of algorithms, which uses different strategies to pull a gradient descent point back to the Stiefel manifold.
-The second type of algorithms employs a column-wise block coordinate descent (CBCD) iteration.
-A novel idea of solving the corresponding subproblem efficiently is proposed.
+Gradient reflection (GR) and gradient projection (GP) are the representatives of the first type of algorithm which uses different strategies to pull a gradient descent point back to the Stiefel manifold.
+The second type of algorithm employs a columnwise block coordinate descent (CBCD) iteration.
+A novel idea for solving the corresponding subproblem efficiently is proposed.

 The second step is to find a feasible point satisfying the symmetry property.
 This correction step, whose main calculation is a $p \times p$ singular value decomposition, is highly dependent on Assumption 1.1.
 The correction step can be viewed as a rotation of the trial point obtained in the first step.
-In the special cases when p=1 or G=0, the symmetry of (1.2) always holds and hence this step can be waived.
+In the special cases when p = 1 or G = 0, the symmetry of (1.2) always holds and hence this step can be waived.